Ansible Automation

 # Join agents to polaris control

-To join polaris agents to the controller (Not required for polaris cloud integrations):
+To join polaris agents to the controller (This play will be skipped if agents are connected to polaris cloud):

 ansible-playbook -i /path/to/your/inventory/hosts.yaml playbooks/agent-join-controller.yaml